bjoern-hempel/js-reinforcement-learning-framework/README.md

 <img src="/images/GridWorldCalculatedWide.png" width="682" alt="grid world raw wide">

 Now imagine that person is drunk.
-That means with a certain probability it can be that she runs to the right or left, although she wanted to run straight out.
+That means with a certain probability it can be that he goes to the right or left, although he wanted to run straight out.
+Depending on how drunk the person is we choose a probability of 2.5% to go left and a probability of 2.5% to go right.
 What is the safest way now?

 Let's calculate that: